5* Gorges du Verdon Camping with Kids at La Farigoulette

-One of our main criteria when searching for campsites in france with swimming pools is that they have a smaller children’s pool.
-The pool area at Camping La Farigoulette was great for our kids who were 3 and 5 when we visited.
+One of our main criteria when searching for campsites in france with swimming pools is that they have a smaller children’s pool – just what you need when camping with todders.
+The pool area at Camping La Farigoulette was great for our kids who were 2 and 4 when we visited.
 They loved the warmer, shallow water and the slides.

 In peak season there is a kids’ animation programme for kids from 5 – 12 years old and for older kids, there are sportin tournaments on the mult-sport pitches.
 There are also evening events such as karaoke and theme nights.